 Her teachers include Dr Adolph Hallis, Lamar Crowson, and Nellie Tholen, piano; Drs Charlene Archibeque and Dino Anagnost, conducting; and Drs Hal Abeles and Randall Allsup, music education.

 Shulamit founded Viva la Musica as part of her choral conducting master’s program, and she has since served as the ensemble’s artistic director and conductor.
-Performances include regular bi-annual San Francisco Bay Area concetts, collaborations with other ensembles, and eight performance-focused domestic and European tours.
+Performances include regular bi-annual San Francisco Bay Area concetts, collaborations with other ensembles, and nine performance-focused domestic and European tours, and, with great anticipation, Viva's 10th tour, to Sweden, 2026.

-She has taught at several colleges and universities and is in her 23rd year at College of San Mateo.
+Dr Hoffmann has taught at several colleges and universities and is currently in her 25th year at College of San Mateo.

 The recipient of several academic and professional scholarships, Shulamit was named Outstanding Graduate Student in the School of Music and Dance at San José State University.
 She is a San Mateo County Mayors’ Diversity Award honoree.
 Shulamit has twice received U.S. Congressional Recognitions (2002, 2013) and her biography is entered into the Congressional Record.